opendihu/optimization/two_muscle_case/cuboid_muscles_with_prestretch/README.md

 ## Setup
 - Two dummy cuboid muscle geometries.
 - The solvers for both stretching and contraction are coupled mechanics solver and fastmonodomain solver.
 In the prestretch process we set dynamic to `False` and add boundary conditions that simulate the muscles being fixed at one side (the inner side) and being pulled at from the other side (the outer side).
-In the contraction process we set dynamic to `True` and fix the outer ends of the muscles in place by boundary conditions and let the inner sides free to contract.
+In the contraction process we set dynamic to `True` and fix the outer ends of the muscles and let the inner ends free to contract.
 - It uses the electrophysiology CellML model "hodgkin_huxley-razumova" and the incompressible mechanics model "Mooney-Rivlin".
 - No preCICE involved.